 A MESSAGE FROM MARK BLAIR

 I am very sorry that you were arrested for driving under the influence.
 You have just endured one of the most humiliating experiences of your life.
 I understand and want to help.
-My name is Mark Blair, and I am an attorney with over 27 years of experience in DUI defense.
+My name is Mark Blair, and I have been an attorney since 1985 and have 30 years of experience in DUI defense.
 I will give your case the same, special attention as I have done for the thousands of other persons charged with DUIs I have represented.

 I have created this web site information to provide you with as much information as possible.
 Understanding the DUI process will enable you to make critical decisions.
 You are at a crossroads in your life, and the choices that you make now may have lifelong consequences.
 The facts of each case are different, and the laws are constantly changing.
 What happened with a friend’s DUI several months ago may not apply to you at all.
 The facts of your case need my personal attention.